 Straw poll #126

-Do you support the multi-link operation for a non-AP MLD that is defined as follows to be included in R1?
+802.11be supports the multi-link operation for a non-AP MLD that is defined as follows to be included in R1.

-A non-AP MLD that can: 1) transmit or receive data/management frames to another MLD on one link at a time, and 2) listening on one or more links
+A non-AP MLD that can: 1) transmit or receive data/management frames to another MLD on one link at a time, and 2) listening on one or more links.

-The “listening” operation includes CCA as well as receiving initial control messages (e.g., RTS/MU-RTS)
+The “listening” operation includes CCA as well as receiving initial control messages (e.g., RTS/MU-RTS).

-The initial control message may have one or more additional limitations: spatial stream, MCS (data rate), PPDU type, frame type
+The initial control message may have one or more additional limitations: spatial stream, MCS (data rate), PPDU type, frame type.

-Link switch delay may be indicated by the non-AP MLD [#SP126]
+Link switch delay may be indicated by the non-AP MLD. [#SP126]

 [20/0562r7 (Enhanced multi-link single radio operation, Minyoung Park, Intel), SP#2, Y/N/A: 52/2/26]